astropy/astropy-tutorials/README.md

 To see the tutorials rendered as static web pages, see the [Learn Astropy website](https://learn.astropy.org).

-To execute the tutorials interactively, either use Google Colab to run the tutorials remotely or clone this repository to your local machine.
+To execute the tutorials interactively, either use Binder to run the tutorials remotely or clone this repository to your local machine.

 ### Run the tutorials in your browser with Binder